 As we got lower on the glacier, the terrain really started to tighten up.
 From above it looks like there is no possible way off the ice field.
 Steep walls of hanging ice and rock conspired to block our way but as the terrain tightened we just kept going, carving turns past the steep walls and into a tight canyon.
 Generally we stayed skier's left to access the canyon but the terrain pretty much took us there automatically.
 Once in the canyon we slowed down and admired the incredible scenery.
 Waterfalls of blue ice poured over the steep rock walls above us and a thin line of snow beckoned us further down the canyon, deeper into it's unknown depths.
 Across the canyon were towering walls of rock with frozen waterfalls still desperately clinging on to them.
 Soon the canyon narrowed even more and we were looking down at what is sometimes referred to as "the tunnel".

-Anyway we think this must be where the tunnel used to be, or maybe usually is.
-It's the only place we came across on descent that even closely resembled a tunnel.
-It's really a waterfall that just happened to have enough snow on it to let us ski right down it.
+"The Tunnel" is really a narrow canyon with a waterfall that just happened to have enough snow on it to let us ski right down it.
 I was intimidated by the steep and narrow gully but TJ and Ben skied it like pros.
 It was very interesting terrain!
 If you ever go this way - this is definitely the crux and with warmer weather the waterfall could be pure ice.
 You will need to rappel this section if it is.
 Going up could be lots of 'fun' if it's pure ice and you don't have crampons along.
 You would never get up.
 That's probably why the guidebook mentions that this is a tougher ascent than descent route.
 I agree.
 I would not ascend this way for a few reasons; it's a long way from the highway and there's no way to tell what the crux section will look like 'til you've gone all the way back there.
 Turning around at the crux would mean a 25km trip that got you nowhere!
-Even if you bring ice gear there is significant avi terrain all around the lower route from the alpine bowl to the Balfour Glacier and travelling uphill is always much slower than going down.
+Even if you bring ice gear there is significant avi terrain all around the lower route from the alpine bowl to the Balfour Glacier and traveling uphill is always much slower than going down.

 In order to sell Ben and I on his crazy idea, TJ took liberty with the map distance reading and confidently declared that we would 'only' have around 7km to go after bailing the Balfour Glacier.
 I'm here to tell you it's a lot further than that!
 We traveled out of a very warm and peaceful back country valley and onto Hector Lake at a fairly good pace but even then it took 2 hours of skiing to finally reach the treed shoreline on the southeast end of the lake.
-(Ben and I figured the distance to be more like 10-11km...)
+Ben and I figured the distance to be more like 10-11km.
+No big deal. :)

 Skiing across sections of the lake was interesting, there was about 1 foot of snow, then 1 foot of slush / water and then some ice!
 I actually filled my water bottle simply by digging down through 1 foot of snow and then dipping my bottle in 6" of fresh, cold water right beside our ski tracks.
 Obviously the ice was thick enough to hold us but it was a bit weird to be skiing on water and snow.

 The day was starting wane as we finally made the shore of Hector on a fairly obvious path.
 From here it still took a while to reach the road - much longer than I expected.
 It was over 1km through the bush and trees, sometimes on a good trail and other times not, before we finally climbed a steep snow bank and collapsed onto highway 93 - still 27km from our truck!
-A small miracle occurred when 10 minutes after finally reaching the highway the last car of ACC girls drove by and stopped, thank goodness!!
+A small miracle occurred when 10 minutes after finally reaching the highway the last car from the ACC group we met at Balfour hut the previous night, drove by and stopped - thank goodness!!
 TJ did a happy dance for 5 minutes before getting in with them and going back for his truck.
 20 minutes later and we bombing down highway 93 back to civilization.

 Dinner in Lake Louise with our two hitch hiking rescuers, Nathalie and Jaime, completed a very good weekend in the mountains.